List of web browser performance tests: Wirple BMark

-Mozilla benchmarks

 Dromaeo (superseded by Kraken)

 A Mozilla test suite based on SunSpider tests.
 It takes several minutes for execution and displays very detailed information about every single test task.

 Kraken (active)

 Another JavaScript test suite from Mozilla, released September 14, 2010.

-Apple benchmarks

 JetStream (active)

 A JavaScript test suite developed by Apple.

 SunSpider (superseded)

 SunSpider is a benchmark created by the webkit team that aims to measure JavaScript performance on tasks relevant to the current and near future use of JavaScript in the real world, such as encryption and text manipulation.
 The suite further attempts to be balanced and statistically sound.

 Version 0.9 was released by the WebKit team in December 2007.
 It was well-received, and other browser developers also use it to compare the JavaScript performance of different browsers.

 Version 0.9.1 was released in April 2010.

 Version 1.0 was released in April 2013.

-Google benchmarks

 V8 (superseded)

 A JavaScript test suite by Google, used to optimize the Google Chrome web browser.
 It does not test rendering performance.
 It was superseded by Google's Octane benchmark.